brct-james/guild-golems/README.md

 - - Added salt resource & harvesting node
 - - Added basic_furntire resource
 - - Added t1_health_potion resource
+- Markets v0
+- - Consumption
+- - - every 60s consumption then production are calculated
+- - - consumption always occurs, even with an empty inventory
+- - Production:
+- - - production # is concurrent crafts at location
+- - - production always occurs, even with an empty inventory, simulating NPC sales of critical goods to the shop
+- - `.../my/markets` get info on markets where you have at least one merchant stationed

 ### v0.4